The Real Housewives of Salt Lake City: Seasons 4–6

 Bravo renewed the show for a fourth season in March 2023, giving Peacock additional distribution rights.
 The four remaining cast members (Barlow, Gay, Marks and Rose) returned to the series.
 Katsanevas was promoted to a full-time role, while Bui-Negrete appeared as a guest throughout the season.
 Harrington was offered to return for season 4, but she declined in order to focus on her family.
 Monica Garcia was announced as a new cast member, with connections to Katsanevas and former cast member Jen Shah.
 Additionally, original housewife Mary Cosby returned as a recurring cast member due to her connections with Marks.

 The fourth season premiered on September 5, 2023 Despite low live viewership, season 4 had high ratings, averaging 1.9 million total viewers and 1.1 million demo viewers among adults 18-49 across all platforms, a 20% increase over the previous season.
 The season finale reached new highs of 2.0 million viewers across all platforms.

 Several publications noted season 4 as one of the show's standout seasons.
 Some critics hailed it as one of the best seasons in the show's franchise, many pointing to the success of the mystery surrounding Garcia.

 In January 2024, the show was renewed for a fifth season by Bravo, but Garcia was confirmed to not be returning.
 The five remaining cast members all returned.
 Production on the new season began on February 5.
 The fifth season premiered on September 18, 2024, with Cosby being re-upgraded as a housewife with new addition Bronwyn Newport; newcomers Britani Bateman and Meili Workman join the cast as friends of the housewives.

-On June 9, 2025, key Real Housewives of Salt Lake City executive Lauren Miller died soon after giving birth to a child.
+On June 9, 2025, key Real Housewives of Salt Lake City executive Lauren Miller died soon after giving birth.
 The sixth season premiered on September 16, 2025, with all of the cast from the previous season returning except for Workman.

+Season 7

+In February 2026, production on the seventh season was suspended until "further notice" following the death of Cosby's son, Robert Cosby Jr. It resumed the following month without Cosby's involvement.
+The season premiered on September 16, 2026.
+Returning housewives from the previous season include Barlow, Cosby, Gay, Katsanevas, Marks, Newport, and Rose.
+Bateman returns for her third consecutive season in a "friend of" capacity, while Ashley Quai is introduced as a new friend of the housewives.
+The season will also reintroduce Cosby's husband, Robert Sr., following his decision to not film the season prior.